 When it comes to clothing designs, it is impossible to find the exact design that’s on your mind.
-There is always some detail that’s off.
-And when you are a perfectionist like us, that is just not acceptable.
 When it comes to workout clothing and customized gym clothing, we want the designs to be nothing less than perfect.
 We are sure you are the same way.

 - You need a blank screen that is pre-stretched in a mesh wooden frame – you can get that online or in most printing shops.
 There are a few videos you can watch that will tell you the process of making a blank screen.

-- Photo emulsion - make sure you don’t buy the big gallon can of it when you are first getting started.
+- Photo emulsion or sensitized emulsions - make sure you don’t buy the big gallon can of it when you are first getting started.
 It is easily available online and you can find it by searching for “screen printing photo emulsion.”